qmk/qmk_firmware/docs/feature_split_keyboard.md

 * `:dfu-split-left`
 * `:dfu-split-right`

-If you reset the EEPROM outside of the firmware's built in options (such as using the QMK Toolbox's "Reset EEPROM" option), you'll need to re-flash the EEPROM files.
+This setting is not changed when re-initializing the EEPROM using the `EEP_RST` key, or using the `eeconfig_init()` function.
+However, if you reset the EEPROM outside of the firmware's built in options (such as flashing a file that overwrites the `EEPROM`, like how the [QMK Toolbox]()'s "Reset EEPROM" button works), you'll need to re-flash the controller with the `EEPROM` files.

-You can find the EEPROM files in the QMK firmware repo, [here](https://github.com/qmk/qmk_firmware/tree/master/quantum/split_common).
+You can find the `EEPROM` files in the QMK firmware repo, [here](https://github.com/qmk/qmk_firmware/tree/master/quantum/split_common).

 #### Handedness by `#define`